soniasol/FreEM-SemiD-norm/README.md

 ## 4. Training

-Train multiple models with our scripts.
+Train multiple models with the scripts listed below.

 Our `environment.yml` file allows to create (and recreate) a Conda environment, ensuring that all dependencies are properly installed.
 Additionally, it helps prevent version conflicts and errors that may arise from automatic library updates.